Zero-Interest Balance Transfer Offers More Plentiful Than a Year Ago, Even as Fees Tick Higher

 - Percentage with balance transfer fees of 5%: 27%, up from 26% in September and 23% in January 2022

 - Percentage with no balance transfer fees ever: 5%, down from 6% in September and 8% in January 2022.
 All these cards come from credit unions.

 - Percentage offering reduced or eliminated balance transfer fees during an introductory period: 16%, up a tick from 15% in September but the same as the 16% seen in January 2022.
 The most common introductory fee offer was 3% for 60 to 120 days before rising to 5%.

 These changes aren’t huge, and it’s unclear whether they’re a blip or the start of a longer-term trend, but they’re noteworthy.

 If you’re transferring a $5,000 balance, a 3% one-time fee will cost you $150, while a 5% fee will cost you $250.
 That extra $100 may not rock your world, but it’s not nothing either.
 When you’re struggling to pay off your debt, every penny matters.

 Again, these fee increases are one of the under-the-radar ways issuers can bump up profitability on balance transfer cards without shortening the duration of the 0% intro APR periods.
 It certainly bears watching as to whether more issuers opt to increase their fees in the coming months as the Fed continues to raise rates, starting with its next scheduled meeting on Jan.
 31 and Feb.
 1, 2023.

 0% intro APR purchase offers becoming more common, too

-For most people, the primary point of getting a 0% intro APR balance transfer credit card is to reduce their debt.
+For most people, the primary point of getting a 0% intro APR balance transfer credit card is to reduce and pay off credit card debt.
 The cards are hugely popular because they allow people to avoid paying interest on balances they’ve already run up, and the last thing most people want to do is use these cards to run up more purchases.
 In many ways, it would defeat the purpose of getting the card.

 Still, zero-interest balance transfer credit cards have long come with 0% intro APR offers on new purchases as well, and that’s certainly the case today.